Close ILTakeCare Suggestion

 The flexitarian diet essentially prioritises plant-based foods while allowing occasional indulgence in animal products.
 It offers numerous benefits, including improved health, better weight management, and a reduced environmental impact.
 The flexitarian diet might be the perfect option if you want a sustainable and balanced way to improve your diet.

 Remember to supplement diet and lifestyle changes with an appropriate mediclaim policy and regular consultations with your healthcare practitioner.
-This can provide access to preventative healthcare and financial coverage in the event of any emergencies.
+Health insurance can provide access to preventative healthcare and financial coverage in the event of any emergencies.

 Disclaimer: The information provided in this blog is for educational and informational purposes only.
 It is not intended as a substitute for professional advice, diagnosis or treatment.
 Please consult a certified medical and/or nutrition professional for any questions.
 Relying on any information provided in this blog is solely at your own risk, and ICICI Lombard is not responsible for any effects or consequences resulting from the use of the information shared.